snowkeep/teeth-fvtt/README.md

 ## WARNING:

 This is usable, but incomplete.
-The hunter and outfit playbooks are ready.
-Wilderness rolls are still needed and the Outfit sheet needs usability improvements.
+Character and outfit sheets look like BitD and need usability improvements.
+But all mechanics are supported.

 ## Install